IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

 * Kafka topics must publish messages containing a `t` timestamp field when used the default code.
 * Otherwise, you can override `_handle_message` and/or `parse_kafka_message` if a custom workflow is required (decoding, data structure, etc.).
 * Lazy subscription ensures the consumer is only connected when needed.
-* When interpolation mode is 'previous', interpolation uses `SortedDict` methods instead of `Interpolator` ones (faster).
-This behaviour is specified in `utils.lookup_with_window` function.

 ---
 ## 4. Interpolation